maxplanck-ie/ATACofthesnake/README.md

 ## Running:

-> ATAC --bamDir ./bam/ --outDir ./ --sampleSheet ss. --blackList blacklist.bed --Genes genes.gtf --genomeSize 1.87e9 --genomeFasta genome.fa --diffPeak
+> ATAC --bamDir ./bam/ --sampleSheet ss.tsv --blackList blacklist.bed --genes genes.gtf --genomeSize 1.87e9 --genomeFasta genome.fa --condaPrefix /path/to/conda/ [--fragSizeMax] [--downStream] [--snakeOpts SNAKEOPTS]

-Currently creates output in working directory!
+Output is stored in AOS folder created in the invocation directory.

   - Flags:
     - bamDir: Directory containing the bam files.
-    - (outDir: Ouput directory (future).)
     - sampleSheet: tsv file containing Sample, Cond, Comp columns (header is required.).
     - blackList: bed file containing regions to remove from bam file (prior to peak calling).
+This is required.
+If you don't want to mask any sequences, it should contain a mitochondrial genome alone.
-    - Genes: gtf file containing genome annotations.
+    - genes: gtf file containing genome annotations.
     - genomeSize: Effective genome size for organism of interest.
-    - genomeFasta: fasta file for genome.
+    - genomeFasta: fasta file for organism of interest.
     - diffPeak: Wether or not to try and plot a heatmap of diff.
 Acc regions.
+    - condaPrefix: point to your conda installation.

+  - Optional:
+    - clusterCMD: submission command, default to SlurmEasy.
+    - snakeOpts: additional snakemake options, given as a csv (API style)
+    - downStream: Flag to try downstream analysis, e.g. motif calling.
+    - motifs: point to a motif database of interest (meme format).
+Required if you invoke --downStream.
+    - fragSizeMax: defaults to 150.
+Filters fragment lengths to this integer.

   sampleSheet example: